Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.ChakraCore/readme.txt

    =============
    RELEASE NOTES
    =============
-   In configuration settings of the ChakraCore JS engine was added one new property - `MemoryLimit`.
+   1. In configuration settings of the ChakraCore JS engine was added one new property - `MemoryLimit`;
+   2. Now during calling of the `CollectGarbage` method is no longer performed blocking.

    =============
    DOCUMENTATION